 (55)a.
-[The person who that Mary met] is my friend. b.
-[The person who that Mary met] is my friend. c.
-[The person who that Mary met] is my friend who deleted who and that deleted d.
-[The person who that Mary met] is my friend. violates Doubly Filled Comp Filter d.
-[The person who that met Mary] is my friend. violates Doubly Filled Comp Filter
+[The person who that Mary met] is my friend. that deleted b.
+[The person who that Mary met] is my friend. who deleted c.
+[The person who that Mary met] is my friend who and that deleted d.
+[The person who that Mary met] is my friend. violates Doubly Filled Comp Filter